pstaender/visitjs/README.md

   expect to visit http://mysite/home**
 ```

-If we want to proof a certain http status code (which I recommended in any test), a headless http request (via `sync_request`) is triggered to the selenium test in parallel:
+If we want to proof a certain http status code (which I recommended in any test), a headless http request (via `request`) is triggered to the selenium test in parallel:

 ```
   expect to visit /home -> 200